-Once you have successfully soldered the lowr-right corner pad and confirmed that the module is properly oriented on the board, repeat the procedure for the other three corners in this order: Lower-Left Corner, Upper-Left Corner, Upper-Right Corner.
+Once you have successfully soldered the center pad and confirmed that the module is properly oriented on the board, repeat the procedure for the other three corners in this order: Lower-Left Corner, Upper-Left Corner, Upper-Right Corner.
 Be sure to wait at least 30 seconds between each solder joint to allow the module to cool down.